deepu2498/Portfolio-Card/README.md

-Created a Portfolio Card using HTML, CSS, Javascript .
+Created a Portfolio Card using HTML, and  CSS .